dbcraig/LmRaC/README.md

 ## Usage - Q and A

 LmRaC is specifically designed to answer questions regarding genes, disease and biological pathways.
 It does this by searching [NIH PubMed](https://pubmed.ncbi.nlm.nih.gov/) for related journal articles.
-Articles are indexed using text embedding and tagged with metadata corresponding to their search (e.g., KEGG, MeSH or gene identifiers). \### Setting an Index
+Articles are indexed using text embeddings and tagged with metadata corresponding to their search (e.g., KEGG, MeSH or gene identifiers).

+### Setting an Index

 The **index** is the vector database used to search for related information.
-LmRaC does not answer questions using GPT4, instead it searches PubMed for related publications and then assembles this information into an answer.
+LmRaC does not answer questions using GPT4's knowledge, instead it searches PubMed for related publications and then assembles this information into an answer.
+This virtually eliminates any chance of hallucinations.
 Initially, an index is empty.
 It is then populated as questions are asked about particular genes, diseases and/or pathways.

 ### Asking a Question